marinednadude/NOAA-PMEL-OME_eDNA_Collection_Protocol_Niskin/NOAA-PMEL-OME_eDNA_Collection_Protocol_Niksin.md

 On smaller cruises where no CTD logs are kept or water is sampled without a CTD, more detail is required in the field note.
 Record the date, sample #, site name, lat/long, cast #, depth, and any other associated notes (e.g., filtering issues, sampling device, cast deployment time).

 ### Sampling
-This protocol is designed for samples collected with a niskin bottle - the samples are expected to be descrete and sealed masses of water that can be transferred to a 1 L Nalgene bottle without contamination (typically from the spout/spigot of the niskin bottle).
+This protocol is designed for samples collected with a niskin bottle - the samples are expected to be discrete and sealed masses of water that can be transferred to a 1 L Nalgene bottle without contamination (typically from the spout/spigot of the niskin bottle).
 For our samples, niskin bottles are remotely triggered to close at a specified depth and collected alongside complementary hydrographic data (using a CTD attached to the niskin sampling rosette).

-Fill 1 L Nalgene bottle with 1 L of seawater.
+Fill a 1 L Nalgene bottle with 1 L of seawater.
 It is important to do this before the sample seawater has sat on the deck in the sun.
 After collecting, if you don’t have time to filter, label, and store bottles in the fridge (4˚C) for up to 12 hours (>4 hours is not ideal).
 Note the length of time a seawater sample sits in the fridge in the field notebook.

 ### Filtration

 **Method 1: Sample seawater is drawn through the sterivex via tubing attached to the outlet.
 The sterivex inlet is submerged in the sample seawater and then pumped through the sterivex so only filtered water enters the tubing.
-With this method, the same tubing can be used for all samples taken from a single site (i.e. at different depths).
+With this method, the same tubing can be used for all samples taken from a single site (i.e., at different depths).
 Method 1 requires less tubing and reduced overall risk of contamination.**

 1. Remove a sterile peristaltic tube from the sterile bucket and insert into the slot in the  pump.
 Place one end in a bucket or sink, and insert a barbed luer adaptor into the other end.
-During this process, keep the tubing on the adaptor side off the counter to avoid contamination (i.e., use aluminum boat).
+During this process, keep the tubing on the adaptor side off the counter to avoid contamination (i.e., use an aluminum boat).
 2. Remove sterivex from packaging - avoid touching inlet or outlet.
 Attach to sterile peristaltic tubing by screwing the sterivex outlet into the barbed luer adaptor (be careful not to overtighten, the sterivex outlet can break).
 3. Stick the inlet end of the sterivex into the sample seawater in the Nalgene bottle - do not submerge the sterivex entirely.
 If the junction between the sterivex outlet and tubing is submerged, sample seawater can get sucked into the tubing, bypass the filter, and as a result, contaminate the tubing and reduce the sample seawater volume passed through the sterivex.
 4. Outflow can be directed to the sink or bucket.
 Start the pump at 35 rpm and adjust upwards accordingly so that the sample seawater takes 7-10 minutes for a sample with low turbidity.
 5. Once all is filtered, continue pumping until all water is removed from the sterivex.
 Remove the sterivex from the tubing and immediately cap the outlet with a sterivex cap.
 Capping the outlet prevents EtOH from leaking out in the next step.
 Place the section of tubing with the barbed luer adaptor your clean aluminum foil boat.

 **Method 2: Sample is pushed through the sterivex via tubing attached to the inlet.
-The end of the tubing is submerged in the sample seawater and sample seawater passes through the tubing before entering the sterivex.
+The end of the tubing is submerged in the sample seawater, and sample seawater passes through the tubing before entering the sterivex.
 With this method, a new sterile piece of peristaltic tubing is required for each sample.**

 1. Remove a sterile peristaltic tube from the sterile bucket and insert into the slot in the  pump.
 This tube will only be used for a single sample and should be replaced between each filtered seawater sample.
 2. Remove sterivex from packaging - avoid touching inlet or outlet.
 Attach to peristaltic tubing by pushing the sterivex inlet into the tubing end closest to the sink or bucket.